guoqiao/docker-transcribers/README.md

-# docker-transcribe-server
+# docker-transcribers

+A dockerized environment to run all kinds of ASR/transcription AI models.

-OpenAI Compatible Transcribe API Server.
+You can run it via CLI, or as OpenAI Compatible Transcribe API Server.

-Supported models:
+Supported local models:
 - openai-whisper
 - faster-whisper
 - glm-asr-nano-2512

+Supported remote providers:
+- openai
+- lemonfoxai
+- assembelyai

 ## Features